keelback-code/odd-art-history/README.md

 I ended up altering the colour scheme a little as the light blue I originally chose did not have a high enough contrast with the text. #49AECB was replaced with #8FDCF1 using the Gitpod dropper tool.
 I chose a scheme with one red accent, to mirror Louis XIV’s heels in Rigaud’s portrait.

-For the fonts, Oxygen is used for the headings/titles and Fira Sans for the main content, with Sans Serif as a back-up for both.
+For the fonts, Lato is used for the headings/titles and Merriweather for the main content, with back-ups provided for both.

 ## Features

 Features across all pages
-* Clear header and site ‘slogan’ describing site purpose
+* Clear header and site ‘slogan’, making the purpose clear to users of the site.
-* Navigation bar listing Gallery, Odd Resources, Suggestions and Say Hi (which will link to social media)
+* Navigation bar listing Gallery, Odd Resources, Suggestions and Say Hi (which will link to Facebook), allowing for easy navigation of site for all users.
-* Footer mirroring design of navigation bar, which will link back to top of page
+* Footer mirroring design of navigation bar, which will link back to top of page.
+* Header will always remain at top of page and footer will always remain at bottom of page as user scrolls in order to allow for maximum view of visual content.
+The main purpose of the footer will be to link to the top of the page, so that the user does not have to scroll back up.

 Gallery (home/landing page)
 * Three main images that link to painting pages - each one is a ‘hint’ of the painting, with a hint word and hint image.
+The aim of the images is to make the user curious about the content.
-* Images are page width on all devices with the hint word as a link to the painting page
+* Images are page width on all devices with the hint word as a link to the painting page.

 Painting pages (x3, ‘heels’, ‘bushes’, ‘balloons’)
-* Spokes from gallery hub (design choice explained in UX section of readme)
+* Spokes from gallery hub (design choice explained in UX section of readme).
-* Full image of painting with label, when clicked on will change to close up of detail talked about in text
+* Full view of painting with label, when clicked on will change to close up of detail talked about in text.
-* Text about painting with link back to gallery page for easy navigation
+* Text about painting with link back to gallery page for easy navigation, deliberately providing multiple ways to return to the landing page
-* Links to image and text references
+* Links to image and text references clearly provided, with icons from Fontawesome as added visual cues.

 Suggestions page
-* Easy to use form for users to suggest paintings
+* Easy to use form for users to suggest paintings - make it simple for users to submit paintings
+* Placeholder text instead of labels to make form neat and tidy; aria labels with same text for accessibility.
-* Optional to provide contact details (theoretically if site user chooses a  painting, they would contact the user and ask if okay to use their name, or possibly for more info)
+* Optional to provide contact details (theoretically if site user chooses a  painting, they would contact the user and ask if okay to use their name, or possibly for more info).

 Odd Resources page
-* Page with links to further information
+* Page with links to further information - hopefully the site will have piqued the user's interest in weird art history and a easy-to-find page of further information will help them on their journey.
-* Embedded video (will not autoplay, muted)
+* There will be an embedded video, as a teaser for one of the resources; it will not autoplay and will be muted.

 ## Technologies